-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use and keys kept secure. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access. - Where personal information needs to be taken off site, staff, other than SLT/SLG must gain approval from SLT/SLG prior to doing this. - Passwords that are at least 8 characters long containing letters and numbers are used to access each school's computers, laptops and other electronic devices.
-Staff and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our ICT/Online Safety Policy including Acceptable Use Agreement). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 10)
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use and keys kept secure. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access. - Where personal information needs to be taken off site, staff, other than SLT/SLG must gain approval from SLT/SLG prior to doing this. - Passwords that are complex are used to access each school's computers, laptops and other electronic devices: - Minimum of 9 characters - 3 random words (no spaces) not family/pet names or something easy to guess like onetwothree - Upper and lower case letters